-- While the oil is heating, season the fish fillets with salt on each side.
+- While the oil is heating, season the fish fillets with salt evenly on each side.

-- Add the fish to heated skillet and saute until the fish fillets release from the pan easily, this should take about 3 minutes.
+- Add the fish to the heated skillet and saute until the fish fillets release from the pan easily and are golden on one side.

-- Gently flip the fish over and add in the salsa, olives, capers, and zest from the lime to the skillet.
+- Gently flip the fish over and add the salsa, olives, capers, and zest from the lime to the skillet.
 Simmer for about 6 minutes or until the fish is cooked through.
 You will know the fish is done when it flakes easily and is white through the center.